-As an expert on college admissions, Joie has appeared on the CBS Early Show, New England Cable News, NPR and dozens of other radio programs.
+As an expert on college admissions, Joie has appeared on the CBS Early Show, Fox News, NPR and dozens of other media outlets.
 She has contributed to numerous publications on college admissions topics, including Forbes and New York, has written research articles for academic journals and prominent policy reports and has even testified at a Congressional Hearing on baccalaureate degree attainment.

 A graduate of Dartmouth College, Joie served as Assistant Director of Admissions for her alma mater, where she read and evaluated thousands of applications.
-She then went on to complete a doctorate in education policy at Harvard University, concentrating her research on the transition from high school to college, and recently collaborated with the Yale Center for Emotional Intelligence on a curriculum on college admissions and transitions.
+She then completed a doctorate in education policy at Harvard University, concentrating her research on the transition from high school to college, and recently collaborated with the Yale Center for Emotional Intelligence on a curriculum on college admissions and transitions.
 She is also an active philanthropist who serves on the Boards of UAspire, a nonprofit that promotes college affordability for thousands of low-income students, and Syrian Youth Empowerment, an NGO that supports high achieving students in Syria in gaining acceptance to American universities.